yashbaldev/chrome-extension-cricket-matches/README.md

 2. The popup will display a list of ongoing cricket matches.
 3. Click on a match to view detailed information, including scores and team details.

-## Screenshots

-Include screenshots of the extension in action to give users a visual representation of its features and interface.

 ## Contributing